Unit Schedule Page

 - You can click on any employee row to expand the record to display addition details, including target hours, seniority, closest prior shift, and work history.

 - When you have decided who you wish to select, click the + control at the right side of any employee row to select that employee and assign them to the shift.

 - The assigned employee is NOT notified about this action by email.

-- When an employee is assigned to a shift, detailed validation will be performed by NAV.
-If NAV detects any errors or warnings, those will be reported at the top of the Shift Detail page.
+- When an employee is assigned to a shift, detailed validation will be performed by Sparkrock 2016.
+If this action detects any errors or warnings, those will be reported at the top of the Shift Detail page.

 - Best practices are to correct all errors then save the shift.
 However, it is possible to leave a shift in an error or warning state.

 Offering a Shift